jimratliff/GenoMac-system/README.md

 [^mac_is_homebrew]: It may seem a terminological error to include “GUI apps from Mac App Store” under “Installations via Homebrew.”
 However, GUI apps from Mac App Store *are* installed by Homebrew, which uses the [mas](https://github.com/mas-cli/mas) CLI tool.

 [^non_homebrew_apps]: See the script `GenoMac-system/scripts/installations/non_homebrew/install_non_homebrew_apps.sh`.

+[^install_github_release]: The installation of each GitHub release specifies a deliberately chosend “pinned version.”
+This is the version installed or upgraded to.
+If the GitHub repo’s latest release shows a version different than the pinned version, a nonfatal warning is issued as a heads up that maybe you’ll want to update the specification of the pinned version and run Hypervisor again.

 [^script_systemwide_settings]: See the script `GenoMac-system/scripts/settings/implement_systemwide_settings.sh`.